Waveplate: Principles of operation

-where λ_{0} is the vacuum wavelength of the light.
+where $\lambda_0$ is the vacuum wavelength of the light.

 Waveplates in general, as well as polarizers, can be described using the Jones matrix formalism, which uses a vector to represent the polarization state of light and a matrix to represent the linear transformation of a waveplate or polarizer.

-Although the birefringence Δn may vary slightly due to dispersion, this is negligible compared to the variation in phase difference according to the wavelength of the light due to the fixed path difference (λ_{0} in the denominator in the above equation).
+Although the birefringence $\Delta n$ may vary slightly due to dispersion, this is negligible compared to the variation in phase difference according to the wavelength of the light due to the fixed path difference ($\lambda_0$ in the denominator in the above equation).
 Waveplates are thus manufactured to work for a particular range of wavelengths.
 The phase variation can be minimized by stacking two waveplates that differ by a tiny amount in thickness back-to-back, with the slow axis of one along the fast axis of the other.
 With this configuration, the relative phase imparted can be, for the case of a quarter-wave plate, one-fourth a wavelength rather than three-fourths or one-fourth plus an integer.
 This is called a zero-order waveplate.